-Beatriz is a Senior Research and Policy Officer at the Pathways for Prosperity Commission, working with the team responsible for content development, policy analysis, research, and outreach.
+Beatriz is a Senior Research and Policy Officer for Digital Pathways at Oxford, working with the team responsible for content development, policy analysis, research, and outreach.

 Prior to joining the University of Oxford, Beatriz worked as a researcher in Brazil, conducting research on a wide variety of topics at the intersection of law and technology, such as privacy and data protection, freedom of expression, regulation of sharing economy platforms, and copyright.
 She has also acted as a consultant for the Brazilian Competition Authority (CADE), providing advice on competition policy and the digital economy.